 SUMMER ADVANCED ACTORS SHOWCASE

-Explore the foundations of Greek theatre and comedy in this world premiere play!
-This unique and highly intensive program gives actors the experience of developing complex characters and performing a full-length production while receiving top-level training.
-Each actor will receive a role and will work as an ensemble to rehearse and record a full-length performance at the end of the week, to be shared digitally with family and friends after the program is complete.
-This program is always focused on the ensemble, meaning each actor is given time to shine on the stage.
+This very unique and highly intensive program gives actors the experience of developing complex characters and performing a full-length production, while receiving top-level training.
+Each actor will receive a role and will work as an ensemble to rehearse and perform in a full-length show in just one week!
+This program is always focused on the ensemble, meaning each actor is given time to shine onstage.

 WHAT TO EXPECT

-On the first Monday we meet, our group of actors audition for roles in a play that they’ve never read.
+On the first Monday we meet, the group of actors audition for roles in a play that they’ve never read.
 By the end of the day, they have begun developing characters and learning the blocking for the play.
 This continues through mid-week, along with focus on specialty skills that may be needed in the production (e.g. stage combat, choreography, etc.) By Thursday, the actors are running the show off-book and memorizing their material.
-By Friday, the ensemble is performing on stage, in a recorded performance!
-A digital copy of the performance will be shared with actors after the program is complete.
+By Friday, the ensemble is performing on stage with simple technical elements (lights, basic set, props, costumes, and sound.)
 This is a very advanced and exciting challenge for any actor!

 Due to safety restrictions, space is extremely limited in each age group.
 Registering early is recommended.

 Ages: 12 – 18

 Dates: July 25-29, 2022 w/ final performance Sat, July 30th

 Early Bird Discount: Register by May 15th for $10 off